Penguins vs Maple Leafs Prediction — AI Finds CAN'T MISS NHL Lines & Props (Nov 03)

 You made us proud, @BlueJays 💙 pic.twitter.com/JBGYszqjW1

-Remi, our AI sports algorithm, has been pouring over exorbitant amounts of data from every past game between the Penguins and Maple Leafs and using recursive machine learning and cutting-edge AI to analyze the data to a single cover probability.
+Remi, our AI sports genius, has been pouring over exorbitant amounts of data from every past game between the Penguins and Maple Leafs and using recursive machine learning and industry leading AI to crunch the data to a single cover probability.

-Oddly enough, we’ve seen the AI has been most keyed in on the growing emphasis human bettors tend to put on coaching factors between a Penguins team going up against a possibly improved Maple Leafs team.
-We’ve found the true game analytics might reflect a moderate lean against one Vegas line in particular.
+The Algorithm has been most focused on the trending factor emotional bettors often put on Pittsburgh’s strength factors between a Penguins team going up against a possibly rested Maple Leafs team.
+We’ve found the true game analytics appear to reflect a slight lean against one Vegas line in particular.

 Unlock this in-depth AI prediction and all of our NHL AI picks for FREE now.